Water to the Capital

 Italian Water Reservoir (19)

-The most beautiful and versatile Nature and fascinating places with charming simplicity are often the primaries or family picnics.
-Still, they can often be challenging to accomplish within the convenience of the whole family's interest.
-Due to weather conditions, duties and family members' interest in comfort and alluring entertainment, this will require some unique and beautiful characteristics of the picnic's requirements.
+The most beautiful and versatile natural places, with their fascinating charm and charming simplicity, are often the primary choice for family picnics.
+Still, they can often be challenging to accomplish within the convenience of the whole family's interests.
+Due to weather conditions, the interests of family members, and their desire for comfort and entertainment, the picnic will require some unique and beautiful characteristics.

 While this site (19) offers this required, convenient and exciting beauty and the fact that the tempests usually follow a bound rhythm, its experience in beautiful, cosy daily hours can be both an appealing and irresistible occurrence.
 This provided a conscious behaviour to return the short distance to Entoto Kidane Mehret (1) in time before the next thunderstorm.